-Sydney, the capital of New South Wales and one of Australia’s largest cities, provides a truly cosmopolitan backdrop for the 2017 ASM.
+Sydney, the capital of New South Wales and one of Australia’s largest cities, provides a truly cosmopolitan backdrop for SMACC 2019.
 Home of the majestic Harbour Bridge and Sydney Opera House, Sydney also boasts the worlds’ largest natural harbour, as well as countless award winning restaurants and top attractions.

 A diverse city, Sydney is home to some of the most beautiful parks, as well as iconic beaches.
 Take a relaxing stroll through the Botanical Gardens, with free walking tours offered daily at the Visitors’ Centre.
 Wander along the harbour to Circular Quay and hop on a ferry to Manly Beach, or if you’re up for a little exercise, the Bondi to Coogee walk provides breathtaking views of the East Australian coastline.

 Top things to do in Sydney

 Walk Sydney’s famous Bondi to Coogee coastal trail